SirDagen/php-beautiful-numbers/README.md

 ## 0. new PHPzformat\zformat() ##

 All zformat-functions can be configured for different languages.
 You just state the language you want to use in the constructor.
-At the same time you can set the accuracy and the number format (all values are optional and overwrite the preset).
+At the same time you can set the accuracy and the number format (all values are optional).

 ```php
 $zformat = new PHPzformat\zformat([ 'lang'=>'en', 'acc'=>3 ]);